Structural Design and Analysis for Aerospace Engineers (SDA)

 - Reducing cost by reducing the number of parts

 - Summary of Sec.
 6: Structural design guidelines

-Tom Sarafin is President, Chief Engineer, and founder of Instar Engineering and Consulting, Inc. and has worked full time in the space industry since 1979 as a structural engineer, a mechanical systems engineer, a project manager, and a consultant.
-Since founding Instar in 1993, he’s consulted for NASA, DARPA, the DOD Space Test Program, Lockheed Martin, DigitalGlobe, Space Systems/Loral, Spaceflight Industries, and other organizations.
+Tom Sarafin is President and Chief Engineer of Instar Engineering and Consulting, Inc. He has worked full time in the space industry since 1979 as a structural engineer, a mechanical systems engineer, a project manager, and a consultant.
+Since founding Instar in 1993, he’s consulted for NASA, DARPA, the DOD Space Test Program, Lockheed Martin, DigitalGlobe (Maxar), Sierra Nevada Corp, Spaceflight Industries, Millennium Space Systems (Boeing), and other organizations.
 He was a key member of the team that developed NASA-STD-5020, “Requirements for Threaded Fastening Systems in Spaceflight Hardware” (March 2012).
 He is the editor and principal author of Spacecraft Structures and Mechanisms: From Concept to Launch and is a contributing author to Space Mission Analysis and Design.
 He’s also the principal author of a series of papers titled “Vibration Testing of Small Satellites.”
-Since 1995, he has taught over 250 courses to more than 5000 engineers and managers in the aerospace industry.
+Since 1995, he has taught over 300 courses to more than 6000 engineers and managers in the aerospace industry.